rose-tool/roset/README.md

 ## What is it?
 **ROuting SEcurity Tool (ROSE-T)** is a network router configuration checker.

-It allows to ensure that a certain router configuration is MANRS-compliant.
+It allows to ensure that a certain router configuration is MANRS-compliant to the [Network Operator Guidelines](https://www.manrs.org/netops/).

+Specifically, ROSE-T perfroms the check for validating the following actions of MANRS:
+- Action 1: Filtering -> Prevent propagation of incorrect routing information
+- Action 2: Anti-Spoofing -> Prevent packets with spoofed source IP address from entering or leaving the network
+- Action 4: Global Information -> Network operators must publicly document their routing policies, ASNs and prefixes

+Action 3 cannot be validated automatically since it implies to verify contact information of the candidate.

 It leverages:
 * __[Batfish](https://github.com/batfish/batfish)__ to parse and abstract the vendor configuration.